Floobits/sublime-text-3-plugin/README.md

 # This repository is obsolete.
-You want [the new Sublime Text 3 plugin](https://github.com/Floobits/sublime-text-2-plugin/tree/st3).
+You want [the new Floobits Sublime Text plugin](https://github.com/Floobits/floobits-sublime).